crowdfavorite-mirrors/wp-xml-sitemap-feed/readme.txt

 = Features =

-* The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
-No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
-* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite (WPMS) mode and others.
+* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite mode and others.
-* Also works upon **Network Activate** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
+* Supports Image tags and Google News tags which can be configured to include featured images (default) or all images.
+* Supports Google News tags (since version 4.2) in regular sitemaps.
+* Pings Google and Bing on new post publication.
 * Compatible with multi-lingual sites using **Polylang** to allow all languages to be indexed equally.
-* Pings Google and Bing on new post publication.
 * Options to define which post types and taxonomies get included in the sitemap and automatic priority calculation rules.
 * Set priority per post.
+* Exclude individual posts or pages.
 * Option to add new robots.txt rules.
 These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank accross your sites pages.

 = Translations =

 - **Dutch** * Author: [R.A. van Hagen](http://status301.net) (version 4.2)
-- **French** * Author: [R.A. van Hagen](http://status301.net) (version 4.2) (improved translation or suggestions accepted!)
+- **French** * Author: [R.A. van Hagen](http://status301.net) (version 4.2) (improved translation or suggestions accepted)
 - **Serbian** * Author: [WPdiscounts](http://wpdiscounts.com) (version 4.1)
 - **Ukrainian** * Author: [Cmd Software](http://www.cmd-soft.com/) (version 4.0)